 Celebrate.
 Elevate.
 Empower.
+Reclaim.

-Piloted independently in the summer of 2015 by founding members Angel Two Bulls, Willi White, Angel White Eyes, Jimi La Pointe, Amandeline Ecoffey, Mike Patton, and Shenique Milton as the Guerilla Independent Film Showcase—an outdoor movie experience—the Festival now operates as a community initiative of Indigene Entertainment and was rebranded in 2016 as the Indigenous Film Festival.
-Indigene oversees and manages all aspects of the Festival while recruiting talented and passionate people to plan, coordinate, advise, jury, fundraise, and execute the vision of the Festival.
+Piloted in the summer of 2015 by founding members Angel Two Bulls, Willi White, Angel White Eyes, Jimi La Pointe, Amandeline Ecoffey, Mike Patton, and Shenique Milton as the Guerilla Independent Film Showcase—an outdoor movie showing experience—the Festival now currently operates as a community initiative of Indigene Entertainment and was rebranded in 2016 as the Indigenous Film Festival.
+Indigene oversees all aspects of the Festival while recruiting talented and passionate people to plan, coordinate, advise, jury, fundraise, and execute the vision of the Festival.

 The Festival is scheduled alongside the Oglala Lakota Nation wačhípi (pow wow), rodeo, and fair held annually during the first weekend of August each year on the Pine Ridge Reservation in southwestern South Dakota.